Is Hydroelectric Power renewable? Our complete guide

 In England, hydroelectric generation is far less prevalent.
 The largest hydroelectric plant in England is Kielder Power Station in Northumberland which can generate a modest 6 megawatts of electricity and has been in operation since 1982.
 It can produce around 20,000 megawatt hours of electricity per year which is enough to power around 4000 homes, and offsets 8,600 tonnes of CO2 per year.

 Hydropower is a very reliable and cost-effective source of renewable energy.
-The main advantages of hydroelectric power include:
+The main advantages of hydroelectric power include its being:

 Hydropower generation relies only on a constant flow of running water, meaning it can generate energy 24 hours a day when installed in rivers or waterways.
 What’s more, a typical hydro turbine can convert 90% of the kinetic energy of the water into electrical power, making it the most efficient source of renewable energy.
 Compare this to solar panels which typically only convert 16.5% of solar energy into usable electrical power and it is clearly a far more reliable source of energy.

-Compared to the variable nature of wind and solar power, which both depend on the weather conditions and time of day, hydropower is the most reliable and sustainable form of renewable energy.
+Compared to the variable nature of wind and solar energy, which both depend on the weather conditions and time of day, hydropower is the most reliable and sustainable form of renewable energy.

 Hydropower is one of the most cost-effective sources of renewable energy around.
-Whilst installing the infrastructure is fairly costly, once it’s up and running, it’s a low cost source of energy to generate since water is a free and natural resource, courtesy of mother nature.
+Whilst installing the infrastructure is fairly costly, once it’s up and running, it’s a low cost source of energy to generate as water is a free and natural resource.

 Infrastructure such as hydroelectric dams, man-made reservoirs and hydro-power stations are typically very durable and can last 50 to 100 years with only maintenance needed to keep them functional.
 There are many long-standing examples of this in the UK including: Bonnington Power Station (1927) and Lochaber Hydroelectric Scheme (1929), both still in operation in Scotland.